h2lab/smartleia-target-funcard/README.md

 of less than milliseconds, a proper time measurement for APDUs is necessary.
 This script shows that LEIA's [timing feature](https://h2lab.github.io/smartleia.github.io/c/test.html#timers) can be of use here: a regular smart card reader is not able to extract the secret (at least with the basic approach used using LEIA).
 You can test LEIA's timing extraction with the `USE_LEIA=True`, and PCSC based (using a regular reader or LEIA in PCSC mode) using the
-`USE_LEIA=False` toggle in the script.
+`USE_LEIA=False` toggle.
 The first one should extract the secret PIN successfully, while the second will not succeed.